 - A letter of intent in English to explain the candidate's background, reasons for enroll- ing in the program and areas of interest.

 Program Sequence-31 credits

 As sequencing changes, it is highly recommended that students meet with their program advisor to finalize a list of requirements for graduation.

 *Students must earn a grade of "B" or higher in each course

 WLL 581 – Introduction to Graduate Studies in Romance Languages – 3 credits

-WLL 582 – Culture in Expression – 4 credits
+WLL 582 – Culture of Expression – 4 credits

-Required Capstone Courses (6, one two semester sequence)
+Required Capstone Courses (6 credits, one two-semester sequence)

 WLL 590 – Writing the Thesis Proposal – 3 credits